brianqch/CookbookAI/README.md

 ## Features

 - Generate a recipe given main ingredients, any preferences, and pantry items.
-- Favorite, edit, save, and search for recipes
+- Keep track of your favorite recipes in the Favorites section.
-- [ ] Feature 3
+- Edit and search for your favorite recipes.
-    - [ ] Nested Feature
+- Add any pantry items you have that can potentially be used in your recipe.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>